What is chlamydia?

-Most people with chlamydia are unaware that they have the infection.
+Chlamydia is the most commonly reported STI in Australia.
+But most people with chlamydia are not aware that they have the infection.
 Left untreated, chlamydia can cause serious complications including infertility and chronic pain.
-Chlamydia is fairly easy to treat if you know you have it — one course of antibiotics is usually enough.
+Chlamydia is usually easy to treat if you know you have it — one course of antibiotics is usually enough.

 What are the symptoms of chlamydia?

-Women who get symptoms may have:
+Females who have symptoms may have:

 - vaginal discharge

-- bleeding between periods or after sex
+- vaginal bleeding between periods or after sex

 - burning or pain when urinating